 I am running as a Democrat for the position of Justice of the Peace, Precinct 3.
 I would be honored to have your vote to ensure that we honor and uphold the American values and Constitutional principles that every citizen deserves to be treated fairly by the courts regardless of race, ethnicity, gender, sexual orientation, age and economic status.

-- The Justice of the Peace Court is the People’s Court.
+- Improved access for citizens to the Justice of the Peace court.
 As a public service, the court should operate for the convenience of taxpayers, not for the convenience of elected officials.
 I will implement a night court and/or Saturday court at least once a month to accommodate working individuals.

 - Justice of the Peace Courts should not be creating a debtors prison by jailing people who are unable to pay fines and court costs for nonviolent offenses.
 It costs taxpayers almost $150 a day to house someone in the Williamson County Jail, according to Sheriff Robert Chody.
 It is bad public policy to jail people because they cannot post bail or pay their fines for traffic tickets and nonviolent misdemeanors.
 Doing so causing them to lose their jobs, homes, transportation and disrupt their families.
 And it is a gross waste of taxpayers’ money!
 Offenders will be held accountable for their actions by using alternatives to jail, including community service and ordering offenders to attend drug and alcohol programs.

-- Justice of the Peace Courts should not be viewed as a source of revenue for the county.
+- Justice of the Peace Courts should focus on dispensing justice and not be considered a source of revenue for the county.
 Encouraging Justice of the Peace Courts to aggressively fine people and levy court costs to fund other county operations is a recipe for unfairly fining people who can ill afford the expense.